Montana-Media-Arts/webDesignFall2024/_docs/topic-11/04-padding/01-page.md

 <img src="../img/box-model-padding.gif" alt="padding being added" style="width: 350px; margin: 0 auto 30px;" />

-Another technique for changing the size of individual boxes (as well as controlling the relationships of elements to each other) is with the margin & padding CSS properties.
+Another technique for changing the size of individual boxes (and controlling the relationships of elements to each other) is to use the margin and padding CSS properties.

 **Padding**, as seen in the image above, is the amount of space between the inner content of the element and the element itself (a border was included to help you see this).